Every project you start automatically has the To-Do tool. Use this to make lists of tasks that need to get done, assign

-Start adding to-dos and assigning them to users.
-When you begin typing their name in the "Assigned to" field, Basecamp 3 will display matching results.
-You can only assign a task to someone who is a part of this particular Project (or Team, or HQ).
+When you begin typing someone's name in the "Assigned to" field, Basecamp will display matching results.
+Keep in mind that you can only assign a task to someone who is a part of this particular project:

 When you assign a to-do to someone else, they'll receive a notification.
 Once it's done, they can click in the checkbox next to the to-do to mark it as complete.
 Anyone who asked to be notified when the task was done will be!